Q: Why load screens?

 There are any number of bonus points available!
 One of the simplest ones which many games use is to provide textual information, either “hints” or “quotes”, or statistics about the game.

 As long as the text data doesn’t repeat too often and bore the viewer, that’s worth a bonus point.

 Another bonus point which is occasionally earned is loading screens which contain some interactive element, so the player can have fun, even while the load is in progress!

 Q: And penalty points?

 The number one most common mistake made on loading screens is the dreaded “loading spinner”, which is generally a circular icon that spins throughout the loading process.
 These spinners are a “least effort possible” solution used by developers to reassure the player that their computer hasn’t locked up.
-Developers use these because they’re much easier to implement than progress bars (which require knowing in advance how much data needs to be loaded), but we dislike them because they’re ugly and they don’t even give the user any useful information.
+Developers use these because they’re much easier to implement than progress bars (which require knowing in advance how much data needs to be loaded), but we dislike them because they’re ugly and they don’t give the user any useful information.
 Such as whether he has time to go and make a sandwich before the level finishes loading, as a progress bar would.
-Using a loading spinner is an immediate one-point penalty.
+Using a loading spinner is an immediate one-point penalty for any load screen.